Achtung Baby: Awards and accolades

 The success of Achtung Baby and the Zoo TV Tour re-established U2 as one of the most popular and critically acclaimed musical acts in the world.
 The group nearly swept Rolling Stone's 1992 end-of-year readers' polls, winning honours for "Best Single" ("One"), "Artist of the Year", "Best Album", "Best Songwriter" (Bono), "Best Album Cover", and "Comeback of the Year", among others.
 Critics at several newspapers, such as The Washington Post, The Boston Globe, and the Chicago Sun-Times, ranked the album among the year's best.
 The album placed fourth on the "Best Albums" list from The Village Voice's 1991 Pazz & Jop critics' poll.
 It was shortlisted for the 1992 Mercury Music Prize.
 At the 35th Annual Grammy Awards, Achtung Baby won the award for Best Rock Performance by a Duo or Group with Vocal and was nominated for Album of the Year, and it earned Lanois and Eno the award for Producer of the Year (Non-Classical).
 At the American Music Awards of 1993, Achtung Baby was nominated for Favorite Pop/Rock Album, and at the Juno Awards of 1993, it was nominated for Best Selling Album (Foreign or Domestic).
+In 2024, Achtung Baby was selected as the winner of the RTÉ Choice Music Prize for Classic Irish Album.

 Commercial performance

 Achtung Baby performed well commercially; in the US, it debuted at number one on the Billboard 200 Top Albums on 7 December 1991, having sold 295,000 copies in its first week.
 The album fell to number three the following week, but spent its first 13 weeks on the chart within the top ten.
 In total, it spent 101 weeks on the Billboard 200 Top Albums.
 On 21 January 1992, the Recording Industry Association of America (RIAA) certified it double-platinum.
-Achtung Baby peaked at number two on the UK Albums Chart, spending 93 weeks on the chart.
+Achtung Baby peaked at number two on the UK Albums Chart and spent 93 weeks on the chart, five of which were in the top ten.
 In other regions, it topped the RPM 100 in Canada, the ARIA Albums Chart in Australia, and the RIANZ Top 40 Albums in New Zealand.
 The record sold 7 million copies worldwide in its first three months on sale, and by the end of 1992, it had sold 10 million copies.

-Achtung Baby is certified 8× platinum in the US by the RIAA, and according to Nielsen Soundscan, the album had sold 5.5 million copies in the country by March 2009.
+According to Nielsen Soundscan, Achtung Baby had sold 4.9 million copies in the US by February 1997 and 5.5 million copies by March 2009.
+It has been certified 8× platinum in the US by the RIAA.
 The record has been certified 5× platinum in Australia, 4× platinum in the UK, and diamond in Canada, the highest certification award.
 Overall, 18 million copies have been sold worldwide.
 It is U2's second-highest-selling record after The Joshua Tree, which has sold 25 million copies.